seinan9/LSCDiscovery/README.md

 	bash scripts/prepare_data.sh <data_set_id> <path_corpus1_lemma> <path_corpus2_lemma> <path_corpus1_token> <path_corpus2_token> [path_targets] [path_binary_gold] [path_graded_gold]

-e.g.

-	bash scripts/prepare_data.sh test_data test/corpus1_lemma.txt.gz test/corpus2_lemma.txt.gz test/corpus1_token.txt.gz test/corpus2_token.txt.gz

 It is recommeded to choose a unique and descriptive data set identifier <data_set_id>.
 All automated scripts utilize the data set identifier to obtain the required data.

-If you want to use the contextualized approach (BERT), word usages (sentences where the word occurs) from the intersection of the corpus vocabularies have to be extracted from the corpora.
-Due to the large computational effort, we recommend to take a sample of these words instead.
-We recommend a sample_size of 500, however, it can be freely extended, if desired.
-A script is provided that takes samples and extracts usages automatically:

-	bash scripts/prepare_sample.sh <data_set_id> <sample_id> <sample_size> <max_usages> <language>

-e.g.

-	bash scripts/prepare_sample.sh test_data sample_1 500 25 en

-The sample identifier <sample_id> should also be unique and descriptive.
+The English and German SemEval-2020 data sets can be imported by running `bash scripts/get_semeval_en.sh` and `bash scripts/get_semeval_de.sh` respectively.

+### Automatic LSC Discovery

 #### Static Approach

-The following script can be used to automatically discover changing words in the intersection of the corpus vacubaliers:
+The following steps are executed to discover changing words in the intersection of the corpus vacabularies:
+1a. create static word embeddings (`type-based/sgns.py`)
+1b. length-normalize, mean-center and align word embeddings (`modules/map_embeddings.py`)
+2. measure differences (`measures/cd.py`)
+3. calculate threshold and label changing words (`measures/binary.py`) 4a. filter out undesirable words (`modules/filter1.py`)

+Optional:
+4b. filter on a usage-level (`modules/filter2.py)
+5. store usages for predictions in format for DURel annotation system

+A shell script is provided that automatically executes the described steps to obtain a set of changing words:

 	bash scripts/discover_sgns.sh <data_set_id> <window_size> <dim> <k> <s> <min_count1> <min_count2> <itera> <t> <language> [sample_id] [sample_size] [max_usages] [max_samples]

+Steps 1a to 4a are executed by providing the parameters until (including) <language>

 e.g.

-	bash scripts/discover_sgns.sh test_data 10 50 5 0.001 3 3 5 1.0 en
+	bash scripts/discover_sgns.sh data/en_semeval 10 50 5 0.001 3 3 5 0.1 en

-When the script is exectued with values for the optional parameters [sample_id], [sample_size] and [max_usages], a usage-level filtering is applied at the end.
+When the script is exectued with values for the optional parameters [sample_id], [sample_size] and [max_usages], (4b) is also executed:

-	bash scripts/discover_sgns.sh test_data 10 50 5 0.001 3 3 5 1.0 en sample_1 100 50

-When the script is executed with values for the optional parameters [sample_id], [sample_size] and [max_usages] and [max_samples], the final set of discovered changing words is stored in a format so that they can directly be uploaded to the DURel annotation system.

 e.g.

+	bash scripts/discover_sgns.sh data/en_semeval 10 50 5 0.001 3 3 5 0.1 en sample_1 100 25

+When all parameters are provided, (5) is also executed:

+e.g.

-	bash scripts/discover_sgns.sh test_data 10 50 5 0.001 3 3 5 1.0 en sample_1 100 50 25
+	bash scripts/discover_sgns.sh data/en_semeval 10 50 5 0.001 3 3 5 0.1 en sample_1 100 25 25

 #### Contextualized Approach

+BERT requires word usages to generate contextualized word embeddings.
+Extracting usages for a large amount of words and creating contextualized word embeddings for them afterwards is computationally expensive.
+We recommend to use a sample of the vocabularies intersection.

-The following script can be used to automatically discover changing words in a sample of the intersection of the corpus vocabularies:
+The following steps are executed to discover changing words in the intersection of the corpus vacabularies:
+0a. filter out undesirable words from the vocabularies intersection (`modules/filter1.py`) 0b. sample words (`modules/sample.py`)
+0c. extract usages for sampled words (`modules/extract_usages.py`)
+1. create contextualized word embeddings (`token-based/bert.py`)
+2. measure differences (`measures/apd.py` or `measures/cos.py`)
+3. calculate threshold and label changing words (`measures/binary.py`)
+Note: filter1 is applied before the sampling, to not waste computational power on undesirable words.

+Optional:
+4b. filter on a usage-level (`modules/filter2.py)
+5. store usages for predictions in format for DURel annotation system

+A shell script is provided that automatically executes (0a) to (0c):

+	bash scripts/prepare_sample.sh <data_set_id> <sample_id> <sample_size> <max_usages> <language>

+e.g.

+	bash scripts/prepare_sample.sh en_semeval sample_1 100 25 en

+A shell script is provided that automatically executes the described steps to obtain a set of changing words:

 	bash scripts/discover_bert.sh <data_set_id> <sample_id> <language> <type> <layers> <t> [f2] [max_samples]

+Steps (1) to (3) are executed by providing the parameters until (including) <t>

 e.g.

-	bash scripts/discover_bert.sh test_data sample_1 en token 1+12 0.1
+	bash scripts/discover_bert.sh en_semeval sample_1 en token 1+12 0.1

-When the script is executed with values for the optional parameter [f2], a usage-level filtering is applied at the end.
+When the script is exectued with values for the optional parameter [f2] (4b) is also executed:

+e.g

+	bash scripts/discover_bert.sh en_semeval sample_1 en token 1+12 0.1 f2

+When all parameters are provided, (5) is also executed:

 e.g.

-	bash scripts/discover_bert.sh test_data sample_1 en token 1+12 0.1 f2

-When the script is executed with values for the optional parameter [f2] and [max_samples], the final set of discovered changing words is stored in a format so that they can directly be uploaded to the DURel annotation system.

-e.g.

-	bash scripts/discover_bert.sh test_data sample_1 en token 1+12 0.1 f2 25
+	bash scripts/discover_bert.sh en_semeval sample_1 en token 1+12 0.1 25

-### Automated Binary Classification and Graded Ranking

-Scripts are provided to automatically solve the two SemEval-2020 subtasks Binary Classification and Graded Ranking.

-### Prepare Data

-The minimum required data is the following:
-1. lemmatized corpus pair (in .txt.gz format)
-2. raw corpus pair (in .txt.gz format)
-3. a file containing target words (one word per line)

-The following is required for evaluation and fine-tuning:
-4. binary and graded gold data (one word-value pair per line, tab seperated)

-The previously described prepare_data.sh is used,

- e.g.

-	bash scripts/prepare_data.sh test_data test/corpus1_lemma.txt.gz test/corpus2_lemma.txt.gz test/corpus1_token.txt.gz test/corpus2_token.txt.gz test/targets.txt [test/binary_gold.tsv] [test/graded_gold.tsv]

-Again, BERT requieres a sample and usages.
-If you allready prepared data for the automatic LSC Discovery, you can use the same sample and usages.
-Otherwise,

-e.g.

-	bash scripts/prepare_sample.sh test_data sample_1 500 25 en

-Usages for the target words are also required.
-A script is provided:

-	bash scripts/extract_target_usages.sh <data_set_id> <language> <max_usages>

-e.g.

-	bash scripts/extract_target_usages.sh test_data en 25

-#### Static Approach

-The following script can be used to generate binary scores for the target words:

-	bash scripts/classify_sgns.sh <data_set_id> <window_size> <dim> <k> <s> <min_count1> <min_count2> <itera> <t>

-e.g.

-	bash scripts/classify_sgns.sh 10 50 5 0.001 3 3 5 1.0

-The following script can be used to generate graded values for the target words:

-	bash scripts/classify_sgns.sh <data_set_id> <window_size> <dim> <k> <s> <min_count1> <min_count2> <itera>

-e.g.

-	bash scripts/classify_sgns.sh 10 50 5 0.001 3 3 5

-#### Contextualized Approach

-The following script can be used to generate binary scores for the target words:

-	bash scripts/classify_sgns.sh <data_set_id> <sample_id> <language> <type> <layers> <t>

-e.g.

-	bash scripts/classify_sgns.sh test_data sample_1 en token 1+12 0.1

-The following script can be used to generate graded values for the target words:

-	bash scripts/classify_sgns.sh <data_set_id> <language> <type> <layers>

-e.g.

-	bash scripts/classify_sgns.sh test_data en token 1+12

-### Models